NETTLEHAM CHURCH OF ENGLAND VOLUNTARY AIDED JUNIOR SCHOOL ADMISSIONS POLICY (2020 -21)

 We do not hold a waiting list after the autumn term of year 3.
 If you wish your child to join the school at other times please contact us directly.

-The Admissions Policy was determined by the Governors on 29th November 2018 and revised on advice from Lincolnshire County Council on 4th July 2019.
+The Admissions Policy was determined by the Governors on 10th October 2019.